|Information about Cashew Processing in India|

 1. The common grading standard is based on cashew kernel sizes.
 The peeled kernel usually graded manually, with the exception of a few grading aids.
 The grading standards developed in India refer to white whole (undamaged) kernels and indicate the number of kernels per lb of weight.
 The largest kernel comes in the grade of W210 (440-460/kg) and the smallest of the seven grades is W500 (1000-1100/kg).
 For large operations looking towards export markets, it is necessary to grade the kernel to an international level.

 2. Power-driven rotary sieves are one mechanical method, another being two outwardly rotating rubber rollers aligned at a diverging angle.

-3. Cashew kernel color sorting machine is an advanced equipment with a special attention to preservation of brittle and an aim of highest purity and quality from products, and this system allows the separation among scorched and unpeeled kernels without handling the product, thus avoiding costly breakage.
+3. Cashew kernel color sorting machine is an advanced equipment with a special attention to the preservation of brittle and an aim of highest purity and quality from products, and this system allows the separation among scorched and unpeeled kernels without handling the product, thus avoiding costly breakage.

-Kernel rehumidification (optional):
+- Kernel rehumidification (optional)

 Before the kernels are packed, it is necessary to ensure that their moisture content rises from 3% up to around 5%.
 This is to make the kernels less fragile, thus lessening the risk of breakage during transport.
-In humid climate, the kernels may absorb enough moisture during peeling and grading, making a further rehumidification process unnecessary.
+In a humid climate, the kernels may absorb enough moisture during peeling and grading, making a further rehumidification process unnecessary.

-Weighing and Packing:
+- Weighing and Packing

 weighing is done for the purpose of packing, and here the nuts are filled in containers, bags, and pouches as per the requirement.
 Once it is done, the containers are taken to the packing process.